tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 ### Pushing your image to Docker Hub

 [Docker Hub](https://hub.docker.com/) is the most popular platform for hosting and distributing docker images, which are organized in repositories.
-One of the advantages of hosting your container image on dockerhub is that anyone willing to use it (i.e. replicate your environment in this case) will be able to do so remotely simply by pulling from their command line.
+One of the advantages of hosting your container image on Docker Hub is that anyone willing to use it (i.e. replicate your environment in this case) will be able to do so remotely simply by pulling from their command line.

 {{% tip %}}
-Before you try to push your image make sure you are propperly logged in to your Docker Hub account.
-To do that run `docker login` in the command line and then introduce your dockerhub username and password.
+Before you try to push your image make sure you are properly logged in to your Docker Hub account.
+To do that run `docker login` in the command line and then introduce your Docker Hub username and password.
 {{% /tip %}}

 A Docker Hub repository is designed to contain one or multiple versions of a docker image, which are differentiated by their tag.
 It is important that you assign an appropriate tag to each of your images within a repository so you can appropriately differentiate them.
 To assign a tag to your recently built image you should type the following in the command line: